 In addition to your classes, you’ll also participate in:

 - Access to the College’s Center for Academic Support, a real hub in the learning process at LC.
-Staffed by College faculty, offering support in reading, writing, study skills, and coursework
+Staffed by professional staff and faculty, the Drake offers support in reading, writing, study skills, and coursework

 - Opportunities with experienced librarians and educational technology staff